the-fellowship-co/facade/docs/references/cli.md

 ```
 ## Blocks
 ### Create block
-Run this from project directory
+Run this from project directory,
 ```sh
 $ byld block new [block-name]
 ```